llm-bible/llm-bible.github.io/_publications/bastings2020elephant.markdown

 bibkey: bastings2020elephant
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2010.05607"}
-tags: ['Attention Mechanism', 'Interpretability And Explainability', 'Model Architecture', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Attention Mechanism', 'Interpretability And Explainability', 'Model Architecture', 'Reinforcement Learning']
 ---
 There is a recent surge of interest in using attention as explanation of model predictions, with mixed evidence on whether attention can be used as